Background

 These lesions have no premalignant potential; however, see Differentials.

-A study by Christoffersen et al finds that xanthelasmata can be a predictor of risk for myocardial infarction, ischemic heart disease, severe atherosclerosis, and death in the general population, independent of well known cardiovascular risk factors (eg, plasma cholesterol, triglyceride concentrations).
-On the other hand, they found that arcus corneae is not an important independent predictor of risk.[1]
+A study by Christoffersen et al finds that xanthelasmata can be a predictor of risk for myocardial infarction, ischemic heart disease, severe atherosclerosis, and death in the general population, independent of well-known cardiovascular risk factors (eg, plasma cholesterol, triglyceride concentrations).
+On the other hand, arcus senilis of the cornea has been found not to be an important independent predictor of risk.
+[2]

 Sex